Financial Information

 Tiered Tuition Program

-At Red Oak, we embrace equity and fairness in our approach to tuition.
+At Red Oak, we embrace equity, transparency and fairness in our approach to tuition.
 We believe in providing families with the opportunity to make a financial commitment according to their available resources.
 Our tuition program operates on an honor system, offering discounted rates without necessitating additional paperwork.
 This not only streamlines the process for our families but also fosters transparency, ensuring that they have a clear understanding of their financial commitment from the outset of the admissions process.

 It can be complicated to do an honest assessment of your family’s financial experience, so we’ve provided a graphic below to help you decide which tuition tier is appropriate for your family-